-We compensate non-employee members of the board of directors for their service.
-Directors who are also employees do not receive cash or equity compensation for service on the board of directors in addition to compensation payable for their service as our employees.
-The non-employee members of our board of directors are also reimbursed for travel, lodging and other reasonable expenses incurred in attending board of directors or committee meetings.
+We compensate non-employee members of our board of directors for their service using a combination of cash and equity compensation.
+Directors who are also employees do not receive any compensation for service on the board of directors in addition to compensation payable for their service as our employees.
+The non-employee members of our board of directors are also reimbursed for travel, lodging, and other reasonable expenses incurred in attending board of directors or committee meetings.